 The Course Syllabus

 All instructors are required to inform students concerning the requirements, standards, objectives and evaluation procedures at the beginning of each course.
-This information must be conveyed to students either in writing or by written electronic means.
+This information must be conveyed to students either in writing or digitally.

 A syllabus is an outline of the rules by which a class is to be conducted.
 It holds the status of a legal contract.
-For this reason, you should spell out policies on any issues that bear on the students’s responsibilities.
+For this reason, you should spell out policies on any issues that bear on the students’ responsibilities.
 Providing this information to all students at the beginning of the course is not only fair to the students, but is essential to your interests in the event of a grade appeal.

 Course documentation should be disseminated, on paper and/or on Canvas to students when the course begins.
 Changes to the syllabus, should they arise, need to be announced well in advance of the change and confirmed in writing if possible.

 Documentation for courses taught must include the following information about the course: